Our History

 Vision

-A world in which all adults with autism and other developmental disabilities can receive life-long care and be productive members of their communities in an environment that fosters hope and humanity, while offering families peace of mind.
+A world in which adults diagnosed with developmental disabilities can be productive members of their larger communities while living in an environment that fosters hope, humanity, and care.

 Deborah DeScenza, M.Ed.